Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 Hadrian’s Secretary Suetonious was dismissed for conducting himself inappropriately toward her.

-Suetonious is famous today for his biography of 12 Roman emperors, which covers the time from the reign of Julius Caesar to that of Domitian.
-Historians believe her husband may have been more sexually interested in men; perhaps as a result, the two of them had no children.
+(Suetonious is famous today for his biography of 12 Roman emperors, covering from the reign of Julius Caesar to that of Domitian.)

 Poppaea Sabina

-(30-65 AD; Second wife to the emperor Nero; historical sources describe her as a beautiful woman who used intrigues to ascend to the position of Empress.
+(30-65 AD; Second wife to the emperor Nero; historical sources describe her as a beautiful woman who used political and sexual intrigue to ascend to the position of Empress.

 She was married to the leader of the Preatorian Guard, Rufrius Crispinus, at 14.
 When Rufrius was executed under Nero, she married Otho, a close friend of Nero.
 Tacitus says she only married Otho to get close to Nero.
 Whatever the truth of it, she became Nero’s mistress while married to Otho, and divorced Otho to become the empress of Nero.